moustafa-elhagri/alx-system_engineering-devops/0x00-shell_basics/README.md

 Excuting 8-firstdelete shall delete the file /tmp/betty Excuting 9-firstdirdeletion shall delete the directory /tmp/my_new_directory.
 Excuting 10-back shall change the current directory to the previous directory.
+Excuting 11-lists shall list the contents -in long format including hidden files- of the current directory, the parent of the current directory, and the /boot directory.